cvpfus/edu-streamr/docs/docs/intro.md

 # Introduction to EduStreamr

-### The Problem: Monetization Challenges for Educators
+### The Problem: Monetization Challenges for Educational Streamers

 Educators and content creators face significant challenges when trying to monetize their knowledge and skills: